 Insurance companies will take advantage of grieving families and try to settle as quickly as possible.
 Many families are unaware of the actual value of their case and will take a settlement offer.
-Another item of note is that Colorado has caps on the number of compensation families can obtain for a wrongful death claim.
+Another important note is that Colorado has caps on the amount of compensation families can obtain for a wrongful death claim.

 The Colorado cap on damages at the time of this writing is $430,000, but exceptions exist.
-While that is the max, the state allows exceptions, and you will need to discuss the possibility of obtaining more money for your wrongful death claim with your innovative Denver wrongful death lawyer.
+You will need to discuss the possibility of obtaining more money for your wrongful death claim with your innovative Denver wrongful death lawyer.

 Liability is critical in these cases.
 The deceased is not here to tell their side of the story, so the evidence must tell the story for them.
 The negligent party will try to shift the blame onto the deceased to relieve themselves of some or all responsibility.
 They will do this intentionally since the deceased is not here to describe what happened.

-The primary hurdle of a wrongful death claim is to prove that another person was negligent in their actions that led to the death of a person.
-The death would not have happened except for the defendant’s reckless actions.
+The primary hurdle of a wrongful death claim is to prove that another person was negligent in their actions that led to the death of your family member.
+The death would not have happened except for the defendant’s reckless actions and negligent inactions.
 It will be up to a Denver wrongful death lawyer to prove the key elements of these cases.

 Your attorney must first prove that the negligent party owed the deceased a duty of care.
 For example, a doctor owes the patient a duty to prevent them from suffering further injury under their supervision.
 Next, your wrongful death attorney must show that the defendant breached the established duty.
 The doctor in the example did not act reasonably regarding patient care.
 Lastly, the breach must have directly caused the death of your loved one.